niplav/site/eccentric.md

 it myself anytime soon).

 Lots of these ideas aren't mine, and I have tried to attribute them wherever I could find the source.
+If guess that if they were implemented (not sure whether that's possible: legality & all that) I'd very likely become very unpopular in polite society.
+But the resulting discourse might be worth it.

 Culture
 ---------